deftio/fifostr/README.md

 # fifostr.py

-FIFOStr - A small python library for mutable strings with a built-in streaming pattern parser.
+FIFOStr - A string python library with a streaming pattern parser and mutability support.
+FIFOstr allows character(s) to be inserted on either side of a Str like object which then trigger callbacks based on regexes, strings, or customer parser functions.

 Originally a lighter version of this was used in a python serial terminal program dioterm (which allowed the serial terminal to parse commands sent/received by both sides).
-FIFOstr allowed program actions to be triggered based on patterns received from the incoming serial data content.

 ## Pattern Triggering Features